rahulodedra30/rahulodedra30/README.md

 ---

 **EDUCATION:**
-- Master of Science in Data Analytics Engineering at Northeastern University, Boston (May 2025)
+- Master of Science in Data Analytics Engineering at Northeastern University, Boston (December 2025)
-- Bachelor of Engineering in Computer Science (June 2022) <br>
+- Bachelor of Engineering in Computer Science <br>

 ---